If we ask to imagine a picture of a programmer then what would be your answer? Close your eyes for 30 seconds and think about it…What’s your answer?

-One of the common misconceptions among people have that you can’t become a programmer without a computer science degree.
+One of the common misconceptions among people has that you can’t become a programmer without a computer science degree.
 We need to tell you that a lot of tech giant companies such as Google, IBM, and Apple, no longer ask for employees to have a college degree.
-It’s true that computer science degree speeds up your understanding of theories and concepts that help in picking up programming more easily but today a lot of resources are available on the internet that teaches you programming.
+It’s true that a computer science degree speeds up your understanding of theories and concepts that help in picking up programming more easily but today a lot of resources are available on the internet that teaches you programming.

 6. You Need to Memorize All the Syntax

-When newbie programmers look at the thousand lines of code they think that they need to remember all the syntax in a programing language to be proficient.
-This is a common misconception beginner have about programming.
+When newbie programmers look at the thousand lines of code they think that they need to remember all the syntax in a programming language to be proficient.
+This is common misconception beginners have about programming.
 Beginners waste their time in going back to all the lessons multiple times until or unless they don’t memorize all the syntax of a programming language.
 We need to mention that it’s not necessary to remember all the syntax and it’s also impossible to memorize all the syntax of programming language.

 In programming, concepts are more important than syntax and after some experience when you write the same code, again and again, you eventually start getting the syntax at your fingers.
 Once you get the concept, work on projects and take the help of google if you don’t know something.
 When you keep writing code, after some time you realize that your brain automatically starts getting syntax without putting effort to memorize it.
 In programming, you should know where to find the answer and how to use the online resources (StackOverflow, GeeksforGeeks, W3Schools, Mozilla developer network, etc.), libraries, tools, IDEs, text editors to avoid memorizing the things in programming.

 7. Women Cannot Write Code